wb-mirta/core/packages/mirta-package/README.md

 - Handling all error types: file not found, no access, invalid JSON
 - Support for various paths
 - Correct error mapping to `PackageError`

-- Uses Vitest, dependency mocks, and isolated tests.
+Uses Vitest, dependency mocks, and isolated tests.

 ⚠️ Limitations

 - Works only in Node.js (not in Duktape).
 - Supports only `import` in `exports`.
 - The `workspaces` field must be an array of strings.
+- Use `readPackageAsync` in asynchronous environments.
-- Synchronous API — do not use in asynchronous environments without wrapping.
+- Synchronous operations are not recommended in async contexts (use `readPackageAsync`).

 ## 🔄 Usage in `@mirta/workspace`